galetaire/spahousing/pages/posts/ownership.md

 The chart from above shows the distribution (%) of homes according to whether the house is owned (fully paid), owned but mortgaged, rented or freely loaned.
 Thus, we can see the structure of ownership in Spain.
 Some observations:

-- **Observation A**: Fully owned houses is the prime tenure in Spain.
+- **Observation A**: fully owned houses is the prime tenure in Spain.
-- **Observation B**: Since 2013 the number of mortgaged houses has been decreasing, hence we should expect an uptrend in full ownership in the future.
+- **Observation B**: since 2013 the number of mortgaged houses has been decreasinge.
+- **Observation C**: rented houses have increased slightly on the last 7 years.
-- **Observation C**: Since 2013 freely loaned houses have increased the most (in relative numbers), still is the least frequent type of tenure.
+- **Observation D**: since 2013 freely loaned houses have increased the most (in relative numbers).
 These loans are made normally between family members.
-- **Observation D**: Rented houses have slightly increased on the last 7 years.

 # Data sources